 Prior versions of this tool offered the option of analyzing all nodes or only a selected subset.
 This is no longer supported directly in the program.
-Instead, if you want to analyze a subnetwork, you must first use the command File \rightarrow New Network \rightarrow From Selected Nodes, All Edges to create the desired subnetwork.
+Instead, if you want to analyze a subnetwork, you can use the command $File \rightarrow New\ Network \rightarrow From\ Selected\ Nodes$, All Edges in the Command Panel to create the desired subnetwork.